 Unit’s floor level

-The lower level means you will have easy access to your home because it is close to the ground floor.
+The lower level on the condo means you will have easy access to your home because it is close to the ground floor.

 Lower floor prices are usually accompanied by an increase in noise levels, as you’re closer to the development’s entrance and possibly the infrastructure such as busy roads.

 The view is more impressive on the higher floors than on the lower floors.
 Because you can clearly see a wider view of a city from a higher floor.
 Some condo buyers bought a unit on a higher floor purely for the view.

 As you live on a higher floor level, the view is better, and the noise level is lower.

 Having access to public transportation or nearby roads that can take you to your destination is important when buying a home.

 It’s great to think about what you value in life and how much you’re willing to pay to save time by travelling.

 If you’re commuting to work every day into the city, having good access to public transport will be a significant advantage to your daily commute.